 Here are some tips that can help you incorporate staff appreciation into your activities so the members of your administrative team receive well-deserved kudos, whether it’s for one day or throughout the year.

 1. Plan a celebration — Who doesn’t like a party?
-Consider organizing a celebration or lunch at work for your administrative staff on Administrative Professionals Day.
+In a new OfficeTeam survey, 43 percent of the senior managers responded that they organize a celebration or lunch at work for their administrative staff on Administrative Professionals Day.
 Want to make it meaningful and easy?
 Treat your staff to a meal at their favorite restaurant.

-2. Show appreciation with gifts — Flowers and gift cards (along with a handwritten thank-you note) are often appreciated.
+2. Show appreciation with gifts — In the survey, 40 percent of senior managers said they thank their administrative staff with flowers or a gift card.
+Twenty-seven percent said they give a handwritten thank-you note.
 Other gift ideas include tickets to the movies or a sporting or cultural event, chocolate (cliché, perhaps, but nonetheless appreciated by most), and a business book or title by the administrative staff member’s favorite author.

-3. Give out company awards — Look for opportunities to praise administrative staff during a meeting or other public forum.
+3. Give out company awards — Thirty-five percent of the managers surveyed said they praise their administrative staff during a meeting or other public forum.
 One idea is to nominate individuals for internal accolades such as employee of the month.
 If you’re handing out awards, a crystal plaque that the winners can display on their desks, a special seal added to their business cards or an email to the entire team praising their accomplishments will make the award feel special.

 4. Encourage professional development — Administrative professionals value training opportunities.
 So, when it comes to staff appreciation, give them what they want.
-Send a team member to a conference or class, or pay for membership in an industry association.
+Send a team member who has gone above and beyond to a conference or class, or pay for membership in an industry association.
 If the whole team has been working hard, arrange for a guest speaker to conduct a training seminar customized to the group’s needs and interests.
 This has the dual benefit of rewarding administrative staff for a job well done and helping them strengthen abilities that can benefit the organization.